How septic systems work

 Septic tanks above ground

-All conventional septic systems have a septic tank, which is usually a large buried rectangular or cylindrical container made of concrete, fiberglass or polyethylene.
-Wastewater from all plumbing fixtures drains into the septic tank where heavy solids settle to the bottom—and bacterial action produces digested sludge and gases—and lighter solids—such as grease, oils and fats—rise to the top to form a scum layer.
+In the septic tank, bacteria that live without oxygen break down a lot of the organic matter.
+Sewage from all plumbing fixtures drains into the septic tank, where heavy solids settle to the bottom, where bacterial action produces digested sludge and gases.
+The lighter solids, such as grease, oils and fats, rise to the top to form a scum layer.